matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 end
 ```

-Now we can serialize comments by instantiating an instance of our serializer class: `CommentSerializer.new(@comment).as_json`.
-This has the added benefit of enabling us to test our easily test our serialization code in isolation.
+Now we can serialize comments by creating an instance of our serializer class: `CommentSerializer.new(@comment).as_json`.
+This has the added benefit of enabling us to easily test our serialization code in isolation.
 I personally think testing this type of serialization code is extremely important as it enforces the interface that connects your rails app to your javascript code.

+## A Reusable Pattern

 Eventually we are going to want to serialize some models other than comments and it would be nice to reuse this pattern in these instances.
 One way to do this is to move the generic serialization bits into an abstract base class: